The Origin, Journey and Destination

 Lessons Learned, Life Purpose Revealed

-About three months later, I believe God gave me an answer.
-He said, “Go and do it again but this time, give testimony of me to those who will accept it.”
-(Of course, that is a paraphrase, and there are additional details, but I won’t bore you with them here.)
+About three months later, I believe God led me to “Go and do it again, but this time, give my testimony to those who will accept it.”
 That is not me, I thought.
-I had never done such a thing.
-He told me not to worry about it and that He would teach me.
+I had never done such a thing, but I decided that if He would teach me, I would be willing to go.

 So in 2015, I went again, and He taught me, and life hasn’t been the same since.
 Although my life path has been many things, good and bad, I believe one thing is sure.
-God has orchestrated all of the trails and trials to bring me to this very place at this exact time to due precisely what I am doing.
-So therefore, I offer a valuable service to my clients in exchange for pay so that I can go back to the Camino de Santiago and do it again and again as long as I am able.
+God has orchestrated all the trials to bring me to this place at this exact time to do what I am doing.
+Therefore, I offer a valuable service to my clients in exchange for pay so that I can go back to the Camino de Santiago and do it again and again as long as my body will carry me.

-As of the Spring of 2022, I have traveled to Europe fifteen times and have walked and biked about 3,200 miles.
+As of the summer of July 2024, I have traveled to Europe seventeen times and have walked and biked about 3,700 miles in Spain, France, Luxembourg, and Belgium.
+My Western European travels have expanded to include Ireland.
+I am continuing my studies in Spain to learn Spanish, and I have committed to a trip to China and Tibet this fall.
 I love my new life of sharing the Gospel wherever there is an opportunity.

-Thanks to all of you who have entrusted me with your investments and preparing your income tax filings.
-Because of you, I can travel and share this newfound faith, hope, and love I have.
+Thanks to all who have entrusted me with managing their investments and preparing their income tax filings.
+Because of them, I can travel and share this newfound faith, hope, and love.

 Somewhere Along the Way Santiago de Compostela, Spain